Wood ash

 Wood ash is the powdery residue remaining after the combustion of wood, such as burning wood in a fireplace, bonfire, or an industrial power plant.
-It is largely composed of calcium compounds along with other non-combustible trace elements present in the wood.
-It has been used for many purposes throughout history.
+It is largely composed of calcium compounds, along with other non-combustible trace elements present in the wood, and has been used for many purposes throughout history.

 Composition

 Variability in assessment

 A comprehensive set of analyses of wood ash composition from many tree species has been carried out by Emil Wolff, among others.
 Several factors have a major impact on the composition: